 Cloud Healthcare API enforces limits on resource usage for a variety of reasons.
-For example, quotas protect the community of Google Cloud Platform users by preventing unforeseen spikes in usage.
-Google Cloud Platform also offers free trial quotas that provide limited access for users that are exploring GCP, including Cloud Healthcare API.
+For example, quotas protect the community of Google Cloud users by preventing unforeseen spikes in usage.
+Google Cloud also offers free trial quotas that provide limited access for users that are exploring Google Cloud, including Cloud Healthcare API.

 Checking your quotas and usage